Welcome to St Paul's

 The first time we will meet each child will be in the familiar setting of their nursery.
-This helps to build a positive relationship with your child and observe how they play.
-It also provides an opportunity to speak to your child’s key worker to discuss your child’s interests whist building a deeper understanding of your child’s learning journey.
-We have worked collaboratively with our feeder nurseries to create a school readiness pyramid enabling the school and nurseries to have a clear understanding of the foundation skills.
-This collaborative approach between nursery and school empowers children with skills to enable a smooth transition into school.
+This helps to build a positive relationship with them and observe how they play.
+It also provides an opportunity to speak to your child’s key worker to discover their interests, whist building a deeper understanding of your child’s learning journey.
+We work collaboratively with our feeder nurseries to ensure a smooth and happy transition into school.

 The First Few Weeks in School

 The children start school part-time and hours are soon extended until they are attending school full-time.

 We follow the Government’s statutory framework for the Early Years Foundation Stage.